severikasurinen/photographic-imaging/README.md

 Calibration scripts made as part of my B.Sc. thesis "Photographic imaging of solar cells".
 Currently only verified support for Windows, but should also support other platforms with minor adjustments.

 # Installation
 - Copy script files into a "Python" folder under a main imaging directory.
-Running main_script.py will automatically generate the rest of the required file structure.
+Running the program will automatically generate the rest of the required file structure.
 - Download the ExifTool Windows Executable from https://exiftool.org/ and extract the exiftool.exe file into the Python folder.
 - Create the folder "ICC Profiles" inside the Python folder and download at least the following profiles (and rename to match the name) into the folder.
   - sRGB.icc (https://www.color.org/srgbprofiles.xalter -> sRGB_v4_ICC_preference.icc)